bonham000/fcc-react-tests-module/README.md

 ##Instructions on writing a new challenge:##

-A new challenge requires all of the following:
+A new challenge requires all of the following, all of which is provided in a challenge template file:
 - **QA:** Current review status of challenge.
 - **Challenge Title:** A concise name for the challenge.
 - **Challenge Instructions:** Instructions for solving the challenge.